SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 img: ./imgs/EMT/cells.png
 ---

-_Collaborators:_  Eric Theveneau, Marina A. Ferreria, Diane Peurichard, Pierre Degond and Sara Merino-Aceituno.
+_This project is a collaboration with Eric Theveneau, Marina A. Ferreria, Diane Peurichard, Pierre Degond and Sara Merino-Aceituno._

 **Page under construction.**